Questions and Answers

 This service starts with a no charge analysis of the dress here in my studio.
 Together with ideas you have no doubt gathered in your search, along with my experience and favorite vintage/modern design elements we will work through the re-design with you in the dress.
 This service has a wide price range which is determined by the scope of the project.
 A simple fitting with minor alterations & cleaning can be as little as $200.
 A complete remake with added materials could reach up to $2400.

-I encourage you to contact me 6-8 months in advance of your planned event date to ensure your completion date.
-If you don’t have the luxury of advanced notice, you can still contact me anyway, as occasionally my schedule permits last minute accommodation.
+It takes 4 to 5 fittings spaced no longer than 1 month apart.
+I encourage you to contact me 1 year in advance of your wedding.
+If you don’t have the luxury of advanced notice, you can still contact me anyway as occasionally there are cancellations that permit last minute accommodation.

-3. The muslin stage – 1st fitting, we fine tune.
-This is where you try on the simplified version of your dress in muslin form, all of the adjustments to fit and any changes to the pattern are made in this stage.
+2. The Muslin Stage - This is where you try on the simplified version of your dress in muslin form.
+All of the adjustments to fit and any changes to the pattern are made in this stage.